MPebam/Anomalous-living-crystals/README.md

 This repository is currently a work in progress where I will gradually upload the files used to simulate active Brownian particles in a heterogenous environment.
 For now, I include a brief description of the files and the contents:

 #### Simulator.cpp
 This file contains the main Simulator class.
 This handles simulation of the particles and generally can be run in time or event driven fashion.
+A first change to this file will be to split the declarations into a header file to improve readability.

 #### bindings.py
 This file sets up the possibility of communication from of the Simulator.cpp with a python script, using a simple import statement.
 The main aim of this approach is to enable streamlined reinforcement learning framework to run in Python with the more efficient c++ code (Simulator) doing the simulation heavy lifting.
 The communication is set up using Pybind (documentation and the relevant commmand arguments to enable compilation can be found here: https://pybind11.readthedocs.io/en/stable/index.html).